 There is no doubt that the Algarve, with its delightful climate and incredibly pleasant beaches, is deservedly a gem of Portugal.

-However, there are other destinations worth looking at before you choose to settle down and enjoy your retirement.
-So, let’s head up north and explore places very much different from the Algarve, but nonetheless capable of offering you a brilliant retirement experience.
+However, there are other destinations worth looking at before you choose to settle down and enjoy your retirement living in Portugal.
+So, let’s head up north and explore places very different from the Algarve, but nonetheless capable of offering you a brilliant retirement experience.

 Lisbon, as you would expect, is a very cosmopolitan city.
 It is the perfect location for culture lovers and those who crave an active lifestyle in the cultural heart of continental Europe.

 Compared to other European capitals, Lisbon is calmer and less ‘capitalised’, and this is exactly why it can be a perfect place for your retirement.